DrinkyBird/epsilon/readme.txt

   * AOW24 - Surface Tension Reloaded

 CHANGELOG
+	Latest:
+	  * Bumped max number of razor wires to 40

     r189 (15/09/2019):
       * A new palette, inspired by that of Omega v15
       * Added new AOW2-specific MENUDEF